Published February 20, 2018 • 3 minute read

-If you are trying to get an additional insured endorsement for a person or organization, you will need to know if that entity needs to be additional insured for ongoing operations, completed operations or both; that is going to determine which endorsement form you are looking for (CG 20 10, CG 20 37, etc.) and whether or not you are willing to accept an insurer’s proprietary endorsement
+If you are trying to get an additional insured endorsement for a person or organization, you will need to know if the entity needs to be additional insured for ongoing operations, completed operations, or both; that will determine which endorsement form you are looking for (CG 20 10, CG 20 37, etc.) and should inform your decision to either accept or not accept an insurer’s proprietary endorsement.

-The endorsement will need to be carefully reviewed to determine if the language is appropriate to provide the entity coverage which meets their expectations and contractual obligations.
-If the language is wrong or is written ambiguously, that is going to affect the scope of coverage for that person or organization if something were to happen.
+The endorsement will need to be carefully reviewed to determine if the language is appropriate to provide the entity coverage that meets their expectations and contractual obligations.
+If the language is wrong or is written ambiguously, it will affect the scope of coverage for that person or organization if a risk event occurs.

-Failing to review the actual endorsement wording can be severely detrimental to your company.
+Failing to review the verbiage of the endorsement could be severely detrimental to your company.
 For example: